IamKay/100DaysOfCode/README.md

 * Day 51
   > Did frontend JS today.
 Nothing major.
 Also, started watching a Neural net trilogy on (FunFunFunction)[https://www.youtube.com/watch?v=o98qlvrcqiU].
 Not going to follow, just listen.
 I love MPJ but in this one, he seems a bit rude for the ML people.
 Could be just my views.
 I still liked the videos. (watched 2 of them).
 50 days to go, im ok.

+* Day 52
+  > Completed the FFF neural net videos.
+Learned about the basics from the Andrew Ng course of ML (Machine Learning).
+Hope that i continue on it.
+Also, did a little frontend JS.
+I am getting more and more distracted now a days.
+Its one of those that just won't go away that easily.